scorpiodiagrams/scorpio_docs/wiki/sidebar.md

 An aspiration to provide diagrams for Wikipedia)
 #Jump( dev_for_learning \UFO Edu-Tech
 # \UFO Technology for Learning
 Scorpio is technology for education.
 It's designed for making diagrams and for organising information.

-Some of the software in Scorpio can be used in educational games to make interactive content.)
+I plan in the future to widen the technology, to use it in new collaborative learning groups and in educational games.)
 #Jump( blueprints \UFO Blueprints
 # \UFO Blueprints
 Some of the design for the future.
 This is mainly a mindmap that you can hover over for more details of the different pieces shown.)